MinchinWeb/openttd-wmdot/ReadMe.txt

 -- Roadmap --------------------------------------------------------------------
 These are features I hope to add to WmDOT shortly.
 However, this is subject to
     change without notice.
-However, I am open to suggestions! v8  Road pathfinder improvements, Cleanup Crew improvements, Ship Pathfinder improvements v9  Provide inter-city valuables transportation v10 Bring water and food to towns in the desert and above the snowline to help them grow v11 Provide streetcar service in towns
+However, I am open to suggestions! v9  Cleanup Crew improvements, Ship Pathfinder improvements, better FIRS support v10 Provide inter-city valuables transportation v11 Bring water and food to towns in the desert and above the snowline to help them grow v12 Provide streetcar service in towns

 -- Known Issues ---------------------------------------------------------------
 NewGRF support has not been tested.